delunas/solace-assignment/DISCUSSION.md

 * Additional indication for searching
   If you type in a single letter "a" or "e" it's not obvious that records are being filtered since they all contain that letter.
 Following user input there should be an obvious non-blocking indication that something has happened.
 Some sort of short-lived animation or progress bar would do the trick, even if the search takes less than a second.

+  * Multi-Term Searching
+    The current API doesn't support searching of multiple discreet items associated with different categories (i.e. searching for a last name and a specialty on the same query)